 Welcome!
-I am Ashley Rose Mehlenbacher, an assistant professor specializing in rhetoric and communication studies at the University of Waterloo.
+I am Ashley Rose Mehlenbacher, an assistant professor specializing in rhetoric and science communication at the University of Waterloo.
 I am also a General Editor at Genre Across Borders, a member of the Advisory Board for the Centre for Genre Research at the University of Copenhagen, and the Second Vice-President for the Association for the Rhetoric of Science, Technology, and Medicine (ARSTM).

 Teaching in rhetoric, professional and technical communication, and methods, I often experiment with innovative pedagogies, particularly in online learning environments.
 I have published on some of these techniques in IEEE Trans.
 Pro.
 Comm., and in Technical Writing and Communication.
 I am also interested in experiential learning and have worked with several high tech companies on their open source documentation in my courses.
 Experiential learning through co-op education is another area I am especially interested in understanding, and am currently running a study related to co-op here at Waterloo.

 I live in the Waterloo Region where my husband, Dr. Brad Mehlenbacher, and I enjoy “a house full of books, and a garden of flowers” (borrowing from Andrew Lang's 1884 Ballade of True Wisdom).